 Yes, I get it: talking about salaries can be awkward.

 It can bring up a lot of insecurity about whether or not one is succeeding in their career—and life.
-While your doctor friends are enjoying weekly fancy dinners, your stained white shirt and bowl of Chef Boyardee ravioli might make you feel slightly inferior.
+While your lawyer friends are enjoying weekly fancy dinners, your stained white shirt and bowl of Chef Boyardee ravioli might make you feel slightly inferior.

 It would be great if we could get a career that pays for the mortgage, bills, a dog, and yearly vacations to the tropics.
 But sometimes—especially in expensive cities like Vancouver—this isn’t always the case.